-Each shortcut connects to a target node in a new, independent $(q,k)$-patch.
-The lattice containing the target node is assigned a distinct mark sampled from:
+Each shortcut from a node with mark \(m\) connects to the root of a new independent $(q,k)$-patch with a new mark $m_{\mathrm{out}}$ sampled from a distribution on \([0,1] \times [0,1]\) with density

-This reflects the distance-dependent distribution of shortcuts in the Kleinberg model. \item \textit{Incoming Shortcuts with Marks:} Each node with mark $m$ has i.i.d. \(\text{Poi}(\Lambda_m)\) incoming shortcuts, where

-These incoming shortcuts connect to new independent \textit{reduced} $(q,k)$-patches structures, where all the nodes in their base lattice share the same mark, \(m_{\text{in}}\), sampled from the following distribution:
+\item \textit{Incoming Shortcuts with Marks:} Each node with node mark \(m\) receives $\text{Poi}(\Lambda_m)$ incoming shortcuts,\footnote{When the patch was reached from its parent via an incoming shortcut, that parent edge is part of the parent's $q$ outgoing shortcuts and is not resampled here; the $\mathrm{Poi}(\Lambda_m)$ counts only the additional incoming shortcuts.} with

+Each such edge comes from the root of a \emph{reduced} $(q,k)$-patch, identical to a $(q,k)$-patch except that the root has only $q-1$ outgoing shortcuts with the missing shortcut chosen uniformly at random from \(q\) possible shortcuts.
+The incoming mark $m_{\text{in}}$ is sampled from a distribution on \([0,1] \times [0,1]\) with density

+\item \textit{Recursion:} The process repeats independently for all new patches. \end{enumerate} We refer to the graph sampled from this $(q,k)$-patch process as $K_{<}(q,k,\ell)$, and the next theorem establishes $K_{<}(q,k,\ell)$ as the local limit of $K(n,q,k,\ell)$ for $\ell < 2$.